sheng1111/WorkTrackr/readme.md

 # 📒WorkTrackr/TODO List

+Implement a simple web-based work log and to-do list application.

 I want to keep track of what I do every day, so I plan to create a to-do list app to familiarize myself with and learn how to deploy Python Flask applications and use Git.

 ## Installation